RichardSolaire/camera_extractor/README.md

 ## Use

-In the setup function, the second parameter to fullScreen() is the index of the projector (to get it right you have to try it out, on my system sometimes it's 2, others it's 1
+In the setup function, the second parameter to fullScreen() is the index of the projector (to get it right you have to try it out, on my system sometimes it's 2, others it's 1)

- ####Java
 ```java

 PVector centerOfMassFromVideoExtractor; //this is set from the videoextractor